skaiTF/skyhud/README.md

 Screenshots album: https://imgur.com/a/nX2t80F

 ## Customization
-All customizations are in the "customization" folder and are fully documente.
+All customizations are in the "customization" folder and are fully documented.
 If you intend to use any customizations, please read **ALL** "README.txt" files!

 ## Contribution
 If you detect any bugs, issues or if you have any suggestions, please feel free to add an issue to the github page: https://github.com/Fundevilam/skyhud/issues .